cmdmnt/commandment/doc/user/preface.rst

 The second option is always the preferred method, since it allows you to use whatever existing infrastructure you have for issuing certificates.

+If you are testing commandment you can use `SCEPy <https://github.com/mosen/SCEPy>`_ as your SCEP server.
+I would recommend running something else as a production ready SCEP service.

 .. rubric:: Footnotes